slothoth/quartz_civVI_guide/content/Lua/An Introduction to Lua.md

 ```lua
 print(Players[0])
 ```
-A line like this will show up in your Lua.log [[TODO]].
-A sad note is that Lua.log does not exist on MacOS versions of the game, nor can Firetuner be used.
+A line like this will show up in your Lua.log:

+![[print_lua_log.png]]A sad note is that Lua.log does not exist on MacOS versions of the game, nor can Firetuner be used.
 It is still possible to run Lua mods, but it becomes very difficult to test them.

 An additional way to speed up your code writing is to use a code editor with code completion and linting.
 For this tutorial we will use Sublime, but tools like PyCharm or Visual Studio Code would work well.
 We will use WildW's excellent [[Tool Links#VS Code Library| VS Code Extension]]: